ahdinosaur/blog.mikey.nz/source/_posts/pixels-for-the-pixel-god.md

 >
 > We recommend chains of LEDs powered from a single supply not exceed 180 total RGB LEDs.
 It is fine to make longer chains with connected data lines, but you should power each 180-LED section separately.
 If you are powering each section from a different power supply, you should cut the power wires between the sections so you do not short the output of two different power supplies together.

-i'm using 60-LED per-meter strips, and due to my own calculations decided to split the strips every 2 meters. now i'd rather do 3 meters (as recommended above) or 4 meters (since i almost never display at full brightness anyways).
+I'm using 60-LED per-meter strips, and due to my own calculations decided to split the strips every 2 meters.
+Now I'd rather do 3 meters (as recommended above) or 4 meters (since I almost never display at full brightness anyways).

-to split the strips, i cut the strips with a wire cutter and soldered on [4-pin JST connectors](http://www.jst-mfg.com/product/pdf/eng/eSM.pdf) at each end, using [Sugru](https://sugru.com/) to re-create a protective cover over the silicon sheath on the LEDs to the wires.
+To split the strips, I cut the strips with a wire cutter and soldered on [4-pin JST connectors](http://www.jst-mfg.com/product/pdf/eng/eSM.pdf) at each end, using [Sugru](https://sugru.com/) to re-create a protective cover over the silicon sheath on the LEDs to the wires.

-then i used the [SEEED AllPixel Power Tap Kit](http://www.seeedstudio.com/depot/AllPixel-Power-Tap-Kit-p-2380.html) to connect in between the strips and re-inject the power using a large-ish 5V power supply and some custom soldered wires.
+Then I used the [SEEED AllPixel Power Tap Kit](http://www.seeedstudio.com/depot/AllPixel-Power-Tap-Kit-p-2380.html) to connect in between the strips and re-inject the power using a large-ish 5V power supply and some custom soldered wires.

-but this setup would break anytime i transported the LEDs to and from [Art~Hack](https://arthack.nz) or a gig. specifically the wires connecting to the Power Tap between the LED strips.
+But this setup would break anytime I transported the LEDs to and from [Art~Hack](https://arthack.nz) or a gig.
+Specifically the wires connecting to the Power Tap between the LED strips.

-so i received the support from my friend Gordon of [Fre3formD](https://www.facebook.com/Fre3formD/) to design and 3d print a custom enclosure for the Power Tap so that the pressure on the wires wouldn't cause them to break.
+So I received the support from my friend Gordon of [Fre3formD](https://www.facebook.com/Fre3formD/) to design and 3d print a custom enclosure for the Power Tap so that the pressure on the wires wouldn't cause them to break.

 ![power 1](./pixels-for-the-pixel-god/power-1.jpg)
 ![power 2](./pixels-for-the-pixel-god/power-2.jpg)

-since then i've also started using small 5V power supplies per injection, since it's much easier to run normal AC power extensions and it's much more flexible to accommodate any venue. but i also haven't run more than 12 meters of LED strips at a time yet, nor any permanent installations using this recent setup.
+Since then I've also started using small 5V power supplies per injection, since it's much easier to run normal AC power extensions and it's much more flexible to accommodate any venue.
+But I also haven't run more than 12 meters of LED strips at a time yet, nor any permanent installations using this recent setup.

-## a new play with portable rainbows
+## A new play with portable rainbows

-have a working prototype using the esp32, some rotary encoders, a button, and an apa102 led strip:
+Have a working prototype using the esp32, some rotary encoders, a button, and an apa102 led strip:

 https://github.com/ahdinosaur/aburndance

 ![rainbow](./pixels-for-the-pixel-god/rainbow-3.gif)

-you click the button to cycle through "modes" (currently have rainbow mode, star field mode, and convergence mode), each mode can use params from the first 3 rotary encoders, 4 rotary encoder is always used for global brightness.
+You click the button to cycle through "modes" (currently have rainbow mode, star field mode, and convergence mode).
+Each mode can use params from the first 3 rotary encoders, 4th rotary encoder is always used for global brightness.

 ![rainbow breadboard](./pixels-for-the-pixel-god/rainbow-breadboard-1.jpg)

-today ported my setup from a breadboard to a protoboard, plus found some fancy knobs lying around the space!
+Today ported my setup from a breadboard to a protoboard, plus found some fancy knobs lying around the space!

 ![rainbow breadboard](./pixels-for-the-pixel-god/rainbow-breadboard-2.jpg)

 🎈

-### off-grid new years'
+### Off-grid new years'

-portable rainbows and me for off-grid new years' 🎊
+Portable rainbows and me for off-grid new years' 🎊

 ![portable rainbows](./pixels-for-the-pixel-god/portable-rainbows.jpg)